Irrela/Irrela.github.io/_posts/english/2019-01-01-Economist.md

 - [“For Profit” offers thrilling tales of commercial endeavour](#for-profit-offers-thrilling-tales-of-commercial-endeavour)
 - [Winnie amends the Vietnamese Dream](#winnie-amends-the-vietnamese-dream)
 - [Vietnam’s steampunk covid response](#vietnams-steampunk-covid-response)

+# Are free markets history?
+> Governments are jettisoning the principles that made the world rich
+> Oct 5th 2023

 # What’s wrong with the banks